ClickHouse/clickhouse-go/README.md

 Clickhouse-go implements [client info](https://docs.google.com/document/d/1924Dvy79KXIhfqKpi1EBVY3133pIdoMwgCQtZ-uhEKs/edit#heading=h.ah33hoz5xei2) as a part of language client specification. `client_name` for native protocol and HTTP `User-Agent` header values are provided with the exact client info string.

 Users can extend client options with additional product information included in client info.
 This might be useful for analysis [on a server side](https://clickhouse.com/docs/en/operations/system-tables/query_log/).

+Order is the highest abstraction to the lowest level implementation left to right.

 Usage examples for [native API](examples/clickhouse_api/client_info.go) and [database/sql](examples/std/client_info.go)  are provided.